prosky-pmaj/all-in-one-concept/README.md

     - makes easy to debug tests scripts and identify issues
     - to be done more properly
   * clean code
-    - libraries not but test script should be business readable
+    - the comments are not allowed, functions names and parameters manes should clearly explain what this function is doing
+    - above refers also to test scripts names and test method names, they should be fully describe what is tested; each function call within the method should describes test step
     - here achieved by PageObject or ComopnentInterface design patterns
-  *

 * Specific for UserInterface testing
   * platform independent